 - I will never ridicule or yell at my child for making a mistake or losing a round.

-- I will remember that children learn best by example.
-I will applaud good performances for both my child's team and their opponents.
+- I will be a positive spectator and applaud good performances by both my child's team and their opponents.

 - I will never question the judge's ruling or their qualifications in public.

-- I will support all efforts to remove all verbal and physical abuse from children's activities.
+- I will support all efforts to remove verbal and physical abuse from children's activities.